Sacramento Kings and NBA launch probe of newly hired coach Luke Walton

 NBA coach Luke Walton accused of sexually assaulting sports reporter in 2014April 24, 201901:29

-Walton, who Tennant had known for years and considered a "trusted mentor and colleague," had written the book's forward, according to Tennant's lawsuit filed in L.A.
+Walton, whom Tennant had known for years and considered a "trusted mentor and colleague," had written the book's forward, according to Tennant's lawsuit filed in L.A.
 County Superior Court.

 At the time of the alleged attack, Walton was in the first of two seasons as an assistant coach for the Golden State Warriors, according to the lawsuit.